What is the value in providing therapeutic activities? The reasons vary from individual to individual, but some important reasons include:

-To allow patients to express themselves - People express their identities in different ways; some women like to apply make up to express their femininity, some people like to draw and discuss things that have happened in their lives, some like to play music.
-For some patients, activities provide an opportunity to affect their environment, perhaps by having their artwork displayed on the wall, causing a piece of paper to change colour with paint or filling the room with noise.
+To allow people to express themselves - People express their identities in different ways; some like to apply make up to express their femininity, some people like to draw and discuss things that have happened in their lives, some like to play music.
+For some, activities provide an opportunity to affect their environment, perhaps by having their artwork displayed on the wall, causing a piece of paper to change colour with paint or filling the room with noise.

-To enable patients to get better at or maintain a skill they already have – The more we do something, the better we get at it.
+To enable people to get better at or maintain a skill they already have – The more we do something, the better we get at it.
 If we don’t practice a skill for a long time we find it more difficult or even impossible when we try again.
-Some patients may use their time with the volunteers to maintain their skills.
+Some people may use their time to maintain their skills.
 This could be in something visible such as knitting or drawing or it could be something less obvious like taking turns or making eye-contact.

-To give the patients something to talk about and to remember – The benefits of an activity can continue long after the activity has finished.
+To give the people something to talk about and remember – The benefits of an activity can continue long after the activity has finished.
 The person will be able to talk to their peers about what they have done and experiences they have shared during the activity.

 To improve mood – When people do something they enjoy, they feel better for it and more inclined to look for more enjoyable experiences which make them feel better still.

-To release energy – Patients are able to release some of their energy in a useful way by engaging in activities.
+To release energy – People are able to release some of their energy in a useful way by engaging in activities.

-To promote choice and self-advocacy - Patients are able to choose what activities they do and how they do them.
-Making choices empowers people and gives them back some control over their lives.
+To promote choice and self-advocacy - Making choices empowers people and gives them back some control over their lives.
 Some choices may be as simple as what colour nail polish to wear or what music to listen to.

-To improve self-confidence – Activities can allow patients to achieve something and to interact with others, which can improve their self-confidence.
+To improve self-confidence – Activities can allow people to achieve something and to interact with others, which can improve their self-confidence.

-To create an end-product – Patients complete some activities because they want to have and use the end product – this could be food, a letter, a model or a painting.
+To create an end-product – People complete some activities because they want to have and use the end product – this could be food, a letter, a model or a painting.